Lauda Air Flight 004: Investigation

+Until the crash on 26 May 1991, OE-LAV had flown for more than 2,000 hours with this fault in the lef thrust reverser, which should have been rectified within 500 hours.
+According to Professor Zeibig, the cause of the problems and the thrust reverser activation was, “with a probability bordering on certainty”, damaged electrical cables in the area of the left engine strut.
+The Vienna public prosecutor responsible at the time explained that he had not charged those responsible at Lauda Air solely because these cables had been destroyed in the crash.
+He said: “Had I had these cables, Niki Lauda himself would have been the main defendant.”
+The prosecutor also stated quite clearly that the crash would not have happened if Lauda Air had followed the maintenance guidelines, taken OE-LAV out of service and carried out a thorough inspection of the left engine strut.
+In that case, the maintenance crew would have discovered the damaged cables and replaced them.
+Consequently, the thrust reverser would not have been activated in flight.

 Previous testing of thrust reversers

 When the U.S. Federal Aviation Administration (FAA) asked Boeing to test activating the thrust reverser in flight, the FAA had allowed Boeing to devise the tests.
 Boeing had insisted that a deployment was not possible in flight.
 In 1982, Boeing conducted a test in which the aircraft was flown at 10,000 ft, slowed to 250 kn, and then the test pilots deployed the thrust reverser.
 The control of the aircraft was not jeopardized, and the FAA accepted the results of the test.

 The Lauda aircraft was travelling at a TAS of 400 kn at 24700 ft in the climb to 30000 ft when the left thrust reverser deployed, causing the pilots to lose control of the aircraft.
 James R. Chiles, author of Inviting Disaster, said: "[T]he point here is not that a thorough test would have told the pilots Thomas J. Welch and Josef Thurner what to do.
 A thrust reverser deploying in flight might not have been survivable, anyway.
 But a thorough test would have informed the FAA and Boeing that thrust reversers deploying in midair was such a dangerous occurrence that Boeing needed to install a positive lock that would prevent such an event."